 What is the Personal Licence ?

-The APLH Licence, or Award for Personal Licence Holders, allows you to authorise the sale of alcohol at licensed premises.
+The PLH Licence, Personal Licence, allows you to authorise the sale of alcohol at licensed premises.
 It is commonly referred to as Personal Licence and is issued by the local council.
 There is no expiration date for the Licence.
 The Personal Licence is typically for those who work in the hospitality industry like bar staff and event managers.
 The Personal Licence ensures holders have the necessary skills and qualifications to operate legally, whilst also maintaining a safe environment for their customers, employees and coworkers.

-As per the 2003 Licensing Act, it is a legal requirement for premises that serve alcohol, also known as licensed premises, to have a named APLH Licence holder.
+As per the 2003 Licensing Act, it is a legal requirement for premises that serve alcohol, also known as licensed premises, to have a named Personal Licence holder.

-Selling alcohol without an APLH Licence can result in a fine of up to £20,000 and a 6 months prison sentence.
+Selling alcohol without an PLH Licence can result in a fine of up to £20,000 and a 6 months prison sentence.

 How to apply for a Personal Licence

-Here are the steps for getting your APLH Licence:
+Here are the steps for getting your PLH Licence:

 Pass the APLH Course